 The 25K bike portion begins immediately after the swim in the Tamarack Avenue parking lot, known as the "transition area".
 This section of the race is a two-lap, rolling hill course along the California coastline down Carlsbad Boulevard, again ending up at the transition area to change for the final run portion.

 For more information regarding the bike course, see the "Frequently Asked Questions" section in this website.

-For printable run map, click here.
+For a printable run map, click here.

 The 5K run is a one-lap course that travels north on the seawall making a loop by the Encina Power Plant and finishing along Carlsbad Boulevard a little north of Tamarack Avenue.